DevOps-Cert/bovw/README.md

-image retrieval using bag of visual words model Details can be found at the wiki
+Image retrieval using bag of visual words model.

+Details can be found at wiki.